MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 ---
-title: Embed multiple visualizations on a page
+title: Embed multiple dossier visualizations on a page
-description: Embed multiple visualizations on a page
+description: Embed multiple dossier visualizations on a page
 ---

 <Available since="2021 Update 9 (May 2023)"/>